 - In the event that a Distributor terminates his or her position, and the amounts of the bonuses or commissions attributable to the returned products or services have not yet been fully recovered by Baranta Health, the remainder of the outstanding balance may be offset against any other amounts that may be owed by Baranta Health to the terminated Distributor.

 6.0 SATISFACTION GUARANTEED AND RETURN OF SALES AIDS

 Baranta Health offers a one hundred percent (100%) ninety-day money back guarantee for all Customers.
 If a Customer purchased a product or service and is not satisfied with the product or service, the Customer may request a refund from their Distributor.
-If you are not 100% satisfied with our products, you may return the items for a refund if neither you nor we have terminated the Agreement and the products or services were purchased within twelve (12) months and remain in resaleable condition.
+If you are not 100% satisfied with AM/PM Ultra, you may return the items for a refund if neither you nor we have terminated the Agreement and the products or services were purchased within three (3) months and remain in resaleable condition.
 The refund shall be ninety percent (90%) of the purchase price minus any commissions paid.
 Shipping and handling charges incurred will not be refunded.
 There are no refunds or partial refunds available on the UltraBars and on the UltraShakes.
 All sales are final for these two products.